-The School has a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).
+Our school will make referrals to Channel if we are concerned that an individual the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).

 12.2 Channel

 Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
 It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: